 Patent applications filed by third parties that cover technology similar to ours may have priority over our or our licensors' patent applications and could further require us to obtain rights to issued patents covering such technologies.
-If another party files a United States patent application on an invention similar to ours, we may elect to participate in or be drawn into an interference proceeding declared by the U.S. PTO to determine priority of invention in the United States.
-The costs of these proceedings could be substantial, and it is possible that such efforts would be unsuccessful, resulting in a loss of our United States patent position with respect to such inventions.
+If another party files a U.S. patent application on an invention similar to ours, we may elect to participate in or be drawn into an interference proceeding declared by the U.S. Patent and Trademark Office to determine priority of invention in the United States.
+The costs of these proceedings could be substantial, and it is possible that such efforts would be unsuccessful, resulting in a loss of our U.S. patent position with respect to such inventions.
 Some of our competitors may be able to sustain the costs of complex patent litigation more effectively than we can because they have substantially greater resources.
 In addition, any uncertainties resulting from the initiation and continuation of any litigation could have a material adverse effect on our ability to raise the funds necessary to continue our operations.
-We cannot predict whether third parties will assert these claims against us or against the licensors of technology licensed to us, or whether those claims will harm our business.
-If we are forced to defend against these claims, whether they are with or without any merit, whether they are resolved in favor of or against us or our licensors, we may face costly litigation and diversion of management's attention and resources.
+We cannot predict whether third parties will assert these claims against us or against the licensors of technology licensed to us, or whether they are resolved in favor of or against us or our licensors, we may face costly litigation and diversion of management's attention and resources.
 As a result of these disputes, we may have to develop costly non-infringing technology, or enter into licensing agreements.
 These agreements, if necessary, may be unavailable on terms acceptable to us, if at all, which could seriously harm our business or financial condition.

 If we breach any of the agreements under which we license rights to our product candidates or technology from third parties, we could lose license rights that are important to our business.
-Certain of our license agreements may not provide an adequate remedy for their breach by the licensor.
+Certain of our license agreements may not provide an adequate remedy for a breach by the licensor.

-We license the development and commercialization rights for most of our product candidates, including OGX-011, OGX-427, OGX-225 and CSP-9222, and we expect to enter into similar licenses in the future.
+We license the development and commercialization rights for most of our product candidates, including custirsen, OGX-427, OGX-225 and CSP-9222, and we expect to enter into similar licenses in the future.
 Under such licenses, we are subject to various obligations such as sublicensing, royalty and milestone payments, annual maintenance fees, limits on sublicensing, insurance obligations and the obligation to use commercially reasonable best efforts to develop and exploit the licensed technology.
 If we fail to comply with any of these obligations or otherwise breach these agreements, our licensors may have the right to terminate the license in whole or in part or to terminate the exclusive nature of the license.
-Loss of any of these licenses or the exclusivity rights provided therein could harm our financial condition and operating results.
+Loss of any of these licenses or the exclusivity rights provided by the licenses could harm our financial condition and results of operations.
 In addition, certain of our license agreements with UBC eliminate our ability to obtain money damages in respect of certain claims against UBC.

-Under the terms of our Collaboration Agreement with Teva, we are required to use commercially reasonable efforts to maintain and not to breach in any material manner certain of our third party license agreements relating to OGX-011.
-If we breach any of these agreements in a material manner, we would be in breach of the Collaboration Agreement with Teva, which would allow them to terminate the Collaboration Agreement.
+Under the terms of our Collaboration Agreement with Teva, we are required to use commercially reasonable efforts to maintain and not to breach in any material manner certain of our third-party license agreements relating to custirsen.
+If we breach any of these agreements in a material manner, we would be in breach of the Collaboration Agreement, which would allow Teva to terminate the Collaboration Agreement.